mindspore-ai/docs/tutorials/experts/source_en/parallel/memory_offload.md

 ms.set_seed(1)
 ```

 `offload_config` is the configuration dictionary for heterogeneous storage, and see the relevant configuration notes in the overview of this chapter for details of the configuration.
-Here `max_device_memory` is configured to `2GB` to trigger heterogeneous storage by preventing the video memory from loading the full network.
+Here `max_device_memory` is configured to `1GB` to trigger heterogeneous storage by preventing the video memory from loading the full network.
+The "1GB" here only represents the borderline video memory we tested on the Ascend 910, which may vary from device to device.

 ### Loading the Dataset